Obedkymm/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute path to working directory
+contents list of your current directory